This isn’t right. What if something goes wrong…

 What I wasn’t prepared for, was postpartum anxiety.

-More than anything, I wanted to be able to have someone else watch her for the night every once in a while, so that I could get a full nights sleep, but I absolutely couldn’t sleep without her right next to me.
+More than anything, I wanted to be able to have someone else watch her for the night so I could get a full nights sleep, but I absolutely couldn’t sleep without her right next to me.

 Know The Difference Between Anxiety And A Panic Attack